RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 ![](assets/chapter-6-1-images/01.Rectangle-of-10-x-10-stars-01.png)

 How does the example work?
-The variable of the **cycle (`i = 0`)** is initialized and is incremented on each iteration, as long as it is **less than 10**.
-The check is performed after each execution of the code, in the body of the loop, and after the iteration).
+The variable of the **cycle (`i = 0`)** is initialized and is incremented on each iteration, as long as it is **less than 10** (the check is performed after each execution of the code, in the body of the loop, and after the iteration).
 Thus the code in the body of the loop is executed exactly **ten times**.
 The code, in the body of the loop, will be called for each row of the rectangle.
 Here as you can see, we call the method **`generateFrom`**.
 The method will use the class **`StringBuffer`** and another **`for`** loop.
 Each iteration of a **`for`** loop (the one in the method) will append one asterisk, thus creating a row of ten asterisks.
 When the execution, of the loop (the one in the method), is completed the resulting string will be returned to the loop in the Main class.
 These steps will be repeated ten times so that after each iteration, we will get a whole line.

 #### Test the code in the Judge System